 The Article of these Bylaws is suspended with two-thirds of the seated voting members voting in favor.

 Article V, in its entirety, may not be suspended.

-Article VI: Amendment
+Article V: Amendment

 Except where otherwise indicated, these bylaws are subject to amendment by a majority of the seated voting members of the Assembly.